Koen Lamberts

-Koenraad Lamberts (born 1964) is a British/Belgian psychologist and academic.
+Koenraad Lamberts (born February 1964) is a British/Belgian psychologist and academic.
 Since 2018, he has served as President and Vice-Chancellor of the University of Sheffield.
 From 2014 to 2018, he was the Vice-Chancellor of the University of York.
 Previously, he had taught at the University of Chicago, University of Birmingham, and the University of Warwick.
 Lamberts was chair of UCAS between 2019 and 2020.
 During his time at Sheffield, Lamberts oversaw the closure of its "world-renowned archaeology department".

 Early life and education

 Lamberts was born in Hasselt, Belgium.
 He studied at the Katholieke Universiteit Leuven (KU Leuven).
 He holds two undergraduate degrees: a Bachelor of Arts (BA) in philosophy (1985) and a Bachelor of Science (BSc) in psychology (1987).
 He continued his studies in experimental psychology, and completed his Doctor of Philosophy (PhD) degree at the University of Birmingham in 1992.

 Academic career

 Birmingham

 Following a research appointment at the University of Chicago, Lamberts became a lecturer at the University of Birmingham in 1992.
 In 1996 he won the British Psychological Society Cognitive Psychology Award, which recognises "outstanding published contributions to research in the area of Cognitive Psychology".

 He also won the Experimental Psychology Society Award while at Birmingham, recognising "distinguished, independent and original contributions to experimental psychology made during early career".